SethClydesdale/javascript-string-methods/README.md

-# Using the prototype methods
+# Using the ProtoString Methods
-The methods are simple to use !
+The methods are simple to use as they're an extension of the ``String`` object !
 Simply define a variable or write a string literal, then execute the method on it.
 See the examples below for more information.

 1. [Conversion Methods](#conversion)
 2. [Miscellaneous Methods](#miscellaneous)